Snake War: About the war

 The Snake War was not defined by one large battle but was a series of guerrilla skirmishes between the Indians and American patrols from many small camps, taking place across California, Utah, Nevada, Oregon, and Idaho.
 Unlike other Indian Wars, the Snake War had few notable leaders on either side.
 Probably the best-known Indian leader was Pahninee aka Chief Paulina and the most well-known U.S. Army commander of the Snake War was George Crook.
 He had played a significant role for the Union in the Civil War and following his success in ending the Snake War, would lead operations in the Apache Wars.
 Many of the U.S. troops fighting in the beginning of the war were volunteer regiments from the states of Oregon and California and from Washington Territory.
 The regular US Army called the period of their involvement in the Snake War, the Campaign against Indians, Oregon, Idaho, and California (1865–1868).

+Battle of Owyhee River

+In 1866, amidst the Snake War, the Battle of Owyhee River occurred following Paiute assaults along the Owyhee River earlier in the same year.
+At daybreak on December 26, Crook's forces surprised the sleeping Paiutes at their camp.
+Once the initial shots rang out, Chief Howluck decided to stand his ground and engage in battle.
+The indigenous warriors mocked the soldiers, but faced a precise and lethal retaliation.
+In the swift exchange, nearly all of the mounted warriors were swiftly incapacitated by gunfire.
+The remaining few sought shelter behind rocks and remained there until noon when they eventually withdrew.
+Crook had caused considerable damage to Howluck's warriors.
+30 were killed and another 7 captured.
+Crook lost 1 man wounded and another mortally wounded.
+Crook commented the battle "...ended any more depredations from that band".